 porvoo old town

-Day trip from Helsinki to Porvoo
+A perfect day trip from Helsinki to Porvoo

 Upon arrival, it’s most likely you will already see the Old Town houses and church.
 The Porvoo river offers good views of these colourful wooden houses, and along the riverside is a good place to take a stroll.